kharmabum/fototropik/_pages/film-recommendations.md

 - [Upstream Color] (2013)
     - Directed by Shane Carruth
     - Screenplay by Shane Carruth
+- [The Salt of the Earth] (2014)
+    - Directed by Juliano Ribeiro Salgado, Wim Wenders
+    - Screenplay by Juliano Ribeiro Salgado, Wim Wenders
 - [The Grand Budapest Hotel] (2014)
     - Directed by Wes Anderson
     - Screenplay by Wes Anderson